-To be clear, this doesn’t mean the ideas or intent behind the Senate’s SB2439 initiative are misguided.
-In fact, modernizing benefit designs and improving funding policy are critical for PERS — which is among the worst funded state pension plans in the country.
+To be clear, this doesn’t mean the ideas or intent behind the legislature’s hybrid initiative are misguided.
+Modernizing benefit designs and improving funding policy are critical for PERS — which is among the worst funded state pension plans in the country.
 But it’s important to ensure that the proposed solutions to these problems actually address their root causes and ensure that they don’t reoccur in the future.
+And unless actions are taken in the coming months, the currently designed Tier 5 “hybrid plan” for PERS is going to be implemented that doesn’t solve PERS funding problems and makes benefits worse for career public employees.

 Why Mississippi PERS Needs Improvement